Embarcadero/BoldForDelphi/examples/Delphi/Simple/ObjectSpace/CustomAttributes/Readme.txt

-Contents of the Sample Attriubtes directory
+Contents of the Sample Attributes directory
 ----------------------------------------
 This directory contains a few sample attribute classes.